ANIMALS

 the entire Tuli area which permits unrestricted

-travel for animals along a large section of the
+travel for animals along a large section of

-private lodges see migrant populations of impala,
+and private lodges see migrant populations of

-bushbuck, waterbuck, warthog and hippo.
-Nearer
+resident bushbuck, waterbuck, warthog and hippo.

-lion, leopard and cheetah to the list.
+elephant, lion, leopard and cheetah to the list.

 Mashatu